 Another good source of information to collect about a cheating spouse in your pre-separation and divorce preparation is emails.
 If your spouse uses a family computer to which you know the password, you may, under certain circumstances, access his or her emails.
 Be aware that it is illegal to obtain information by installing a keylogger, keystroke device, or spyware program on your spouse’s computer, or any other means of intercepting emails, such as through the use of a Trojan virus; if you do, this evidence will not be admissible in court, and your spouse may have a claim against you for wiretapping.
 You can also have an IT professional image the hard drive of your spouse’s computer to obtain data.
 Don’t attempt to do this yourself as the reliability of the procedure and data may be compromised and held inadmissible if used in court.
 If you have any questions about accessing or using your spouse’s emails, or if you wish to get a recommendation for a computer expert, consult with a divorce attorney.

 A final source of information to consider when preparing for separation and divorce is telephone records.
 If you and your spouse share a cell phone account, you can get a copy of the records either online or by requesting a copy from your cell phone provider.
 With regard to text messages, although many cell phone service providers are not able to provide statements showing the actual text of the message, they will be able to give you a log of the number, time and date of the text messages.
-A high volume of text messages at odd hours of the day is not definitive evidence that your spouse is cheating on you, but, combined with other evidence, may help you show your spouse was inclined to be sexually involved with a third party before you separated.
+A pattern of high-volume texts, especially at odd hours, could be a red flag.
+Monitoring phone records and gathering additional information on how to catch a cheater can help establish a pattern of infidelity, useful in divorce proceedings.